smapiot/piral/docs/questions/general.md

 We've build several extensible frontend applications in the past.
 Sometimes these applications have been shipped packaged as an app, sometimes they have been deployed as a webpage only, many times both.
 The general mechanism was always the same and we've detected a basic pattern that can be followed successfully to develop modern (grand scale) web apps.

-Piral is also a solution to successfully implement an architecture based on microfrontends.
+Piral is also a solution to successfully implement an architecture based on micro frontends.

 ---------------------------------------